tashi-sk/flask-snap-it/README.md

     * As a site owner, i want that users are able signup and login without difficulty.
     * As a site owner, i want to be able to maintain the database.
     * As a site owner, i would like to know if any user come across any bug/issue with the website

+## Color Scheme

+* ### Color Scheme
+    * I have used very basic color scheme for this project.
+As my purpose was to keep website simple and straight.
+    * i have used the folowing colors in this project.